scottnonnenberg/blog/pages/posts/2017-05-31-a-holistic-health-checkin.md

 * Staying up later than normal results in a net loss of energy, even if I sleep in.
 * Mental focus is surprisingly costly.
 Even if I don't necessarily feel it physically or mentally at the end of a day, my body will express it somehow.

 It's important to identify these key areas, because Chinese Medicine has a very wise recommendation about energy usage: _plan to use only 70% of your capacity_.
-Whatever is left over can be used to ensure you remain healthy over time.
+Whatever is left over is then used to ensure you remain healthy over time.

 It's like that recommendation to have X months of savings at any given time.
 It's a good way to manage risk.